kamal710/dynamic-pro_/README.md

 - reconlx's handler(how glob works, how slashcommands are registered the dynamic way, context menus)
 - salvage dev's handler(customized client class, glob)
 - random article that i found on google(ES6 syntax in nodejs)
+- myself(spent an hour debugging how glob works)